 Traditionally, utilities have been asset-based businesses with a fundamental value proposition centered on providing energy to customers to power their daily lives.
-As long consumers have energy, business is good.
+As long as consumers have energy, business is good.

 And, let’s be clear, utilities have been doing this business for over 100 years and know how to do it very well.
 Energy companies have created an extremely reliable network.
 In fact, it works so well that consumers take it for granted.